Jonathan2251/lbd/source/funccall.rst

 Share library include a lots of dynamic link functions usually can be loaded at run time.
-Since share library can be loaded in different memory address, the global variable address it access cannot be decided at link time.
+Since share library can be loaded in different memory address, the global variable address which it access cannot be decided at link time.
 Even so, we still can caculate the distance between the global variable address and the start address of shared library function when it be loaded.